 Although the conference participants represented starkly different contexts and types of universities, they found that they embraced very similar visions and strategic orientations.
 The conference produced the Talloires Declaration on the Civic Roles and Social Responsibilities of Higher Education.
 All signatories of the Declaration have committed their institutions to educating for social responsibility and civic engagement, and to strengthening the application of university resources to the needs of local and global communities.

 From 2005 to 2011, Tisch College at Tufts and ICP worked together to provide secretariat services for the Network and to foster its development.
 From its beginning, development of the Network and its expanding programs has been guided by a steering committee of higher education leaders from around the world.

 In 2011, over 200 vice chancellors, rectors, presidents and other senior staff members gathered in Madrid for the second Talloires Network Leaders Conference to exchange experiences and best practices, and to envision the next stage of our movement.

 Our third global conference was held in December 2014, in Cape Town, South Africa.
 More than 200 university leaders and civic engagement practitioners participated in this gathering, which included productive conversations on topics such as action community-based research, youth entrepreneurship, and fundraising for university civic engagement.

-Since its founding conference, the Network has grown to over 360 members in 77 countries with a combined enrollment of over 6 million students.
+Since its founding conference, the Network has grown to 379 members in 77 countries with a combined enrollment of over 6 million students.
 For an account of the origins, work to date and future of the Network, see “The Talloires Network: A Global Coalition of Engaged Universities,” published by the Journal of Higher Education Outreach and Engagement.